 You’ll be pushing your body to a state of fatigue that you may not be used to, but like with anything, the more you do it the better adapted you’ll become.
-Your fitness levels will improve dramatically and you’ll start to gain muscle and drop fat quickly (as long as you eat sensibly and recover properly alongside it!)
+Your fitness levels will improve dramatically and you’ll start to gain muscle and drop fat quickly (as long as you eat sensibly, use the right therapeutic tools and recover properly alongside it!)

 Throw it into your training twice per week and you’ll see the benefits very quickly.

 If you’d like more HIIT workout ideas, I wrote a book on it.
 It’s available on iBooks for £3.99/$3.99 – you can download it to your phone and you’ll have 52 HIIT workouts to try in the gym.
 You can buy it by clicking the image below…